baelen-git/terraform-techtorial/2_different_workspaces/readme.md

 ## admin-2
 Admin-2 get's complains about the performance of the VM.
--> Change the code vCPU and runs the code.
+-> Change the vCPU from 2 to 4
 ```
 tf apply
 ```